dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/static-files.md

 In a Razor component:

 * The static text file contents can be read using the following techniques:
-  * .NET MAUI: :::no-loc text=".NET MAUI Essentials"::: (`Microsoft.Maui.Storage.FileSystem.OpenAppPackageFileAsync`)
+  * .NET MAUI: [:::no-loc text=".NET MAUI File System Helpers":::](/dotnet/maui/platform-integration/storage/file-system-helpers) (`Microsoft.Maui.Storage.FileSystem.OpenAppPackageFileAsync`)
   * WPF and Windows Forms: <xref:System.IO.StreamReader.ReadToEndAsync%2A?displayProperty=nameWithType>
 * The image can be the source attribute (`src`) of an image tag (`<img>`).